Azure/Verified-Telemetry/PnPModel/readme.md

 ## Getting started sample model
 The [Getting started guide](./sample/gsg.json) interface has the following components:
 1. Device Component uses the [Device Sensors](./sample/device.json) interface.
 This represents the default Device Component from the manufacturers.
-1. vTsoilMoistureExternal Component uses the [Verified Telemetry Information](./vTInfo.json) interface.
-This represents the verified telemetry component for soilMoistureExternal telemetry.
+1. vTsoilMoistureExternal1 Component uses the [Verified Telemetry Information](./vTInfo.json) interface.
+This represents the verified telemetry component for soilMoistureExternal1 telemetry.
-1. vTaccelerometerXExternal Component uses the [Verified Telemetry Information](./vTInfo.json) interface.
-This represents the verified telemetry component for accelerometerXExternal telemetry.
+1. vTsoilMoistureExternal2 Component uses the [Verified Telemetry Information](./vTInfo.json) interface.
+This represents the verified telemetry component for soilMoistureExternal2 telemetry.
 	> NOTE: Include as many components with [Verified Telemetry Information](./vTInfo.json) as there are telemetries for which verifcation is required.
-In the above example Verified Telemetry is enabled on two sensors SoilMositure and AccelerometerX.
+In the above example Verified Telemetry is enabled on two sensors Soil Moisture 1 and Soil Moisture 2.

 1. vTDevice Component uses the [Verified Telemetry Device Information](./vTDevice.json) interface.